Macroscopic loops in the loop O(n) model via the XOR trick

-In the next theorem, we show that, when~$1<x\leq \sqrt{3}$, the loop~$O(1)$ model exhibits at least one long loop.
-As we shall recall below, loops in loop~$O(1)$ model are domain walls of an Ising model defined on the faces of $\bbH$.
-The correspondence is such that the Ising model is ferromagnetic when $x <1$, and is antiferromagnetic for $x > 1$.
+In the next theorem, we show that, when~$1<x\leq \sqrt{3}$, the loop~$O(1)$ model exhibits at least one loop whose diameter is comparable to that of the domain.
+For a loop $\omega \in \bbH$, we define its diameter to be the diameter of its interior, viewed as a subgraph of $\bbT$.